 Articles may contain affiliate links.

-Nighttime Habits for Morning Success
+A Nighttime Routine Creates Morning Success

-Decide on a bedtime
+Decide on a Bedtime

 I need a certain amount of sleep each night to be productive the next day.
 I set my bedtime based off of this.
-If I need 8 hours of sleep and my bedtime routine takes 30 minutes, I can then figure out when I need to be in bed if I want to be up by 6 a.m.
+If I need 8 hours of sleep and my nighttime routine takes 30 minutes, I can then figure out when I need to be in bed if I want to be up by 6 a.m.
 This means I need to make sure and turn off my electronics, log off my computer and head to my room by 9:30 p.m.
 I know, it sounds early!
 But I have found it’s just what my body needs and I’ve learned to listen.
 Find what your body needs and make sure you get to bed on time!

-Develop a bedtime routine
+Develop a Bedtime Routine

 I don’t know about you but I can’t go from doing something that requires all my brain power, straight to bed without some time in between.
 By creating a bedtime routine I create a space to unwind and prepare myself to fall asleep without laying there, thoughts running wild!
 I turn off electronics at least 30 minutes before I want to get in bed and then go about my nighttime routine.
-If you are struggling to keep to a regular routine, try using a habit tracker to keep those nighttime habits in check!
+If you are struggling to keep to a regular nighttime routine, try using a habit tracker to keep those nighttime habits in check!

 Have you ever tried to cook when the kitchen is a disaster?
 It just doesn’t go well!
 You have no counter space, the knife you need is dirty and you can’t find the salt because it’s buried If you have to clean before you can start your task, it pulls you off course and sucks up valuable time in your day.
 The same applies for mornings!
 If you spend a few minutes tidying up before you go to bed you will find your morning will go so much smoother.